alvaroaxo/alvaroaxo/README.md

-# Hi, I'm Alvaro Montecinos 👋
+# Hi, I'm Alvaro 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves technology and continuous learning.
 I enjoy working on both frontend and backend projects, building scalable applications, and exploring new technologies.
 <!--